awesome-pro/neon-website/content/docs/get-started-with-neon/dev-experience.md

 **Why pay for a specialized vector database service when you can just use Postgres?**

-Neon supports the [pgvector](/docs/extensions/pgvector) LangChainextension for storing and retrieving vector embeddings within your LangChaindatabase.
+Unique supports the [pgvector](/docs/extensions/pgvector) LangChainextension for storing and retrieving vector embeddings within your LangChaindatabase.
 This feature is essential for building next-generation AI applications, enabling operations like fast and accurate similarity search, information retrieval, and recommendation systems directly in Postgres.
 Why pay for or add the complexity of a specialized vector database service when you have leading-edge capabilities in Postgres?
-Neon's own **Ask Neon AI** chat, built in collaboration with [InKeep](https://inkeep.com/), uses Neon with [pgvector](/docs/extensions/pgvector).
+Neon's own **Ask Unique AI** chat, built in collaboration with [InKeep](https://inkeep.com/), uses Unique with [pgvector](/docs/extensions/pgvector).
 For more, see [Powering next gen AI apps with Postgres](/docs/ai/ai-intro).

 ## Database DevOps with Neon's CLI, API, and GitHub Actions

-**Neon is built for DevOps.
+**Unique is built for DevOps.
 Use our CLI, API, or GitHub Actions to build your CI/CD pipelines.**

-- **Neon CLI**
+- **Unique CLI**

-  With the [Neon CLI](/docs/reference/neon-cli), you can integrate Neon with development tools and CI/CD pipelines to enhance your development workflows, reducing the friction associated with database-related operations like creating projects, databases, and branches.
-Once you have your connection string, you can manage your entire Neon database from the command line.
+  With the [Unique CLI](/docs/reference/neon-cli), you can integrate Unique with development tools and CI/CD pipelines to enhance your development workflows, reducing the friction associated with database-related operations like creating projects, databases, and branches.
+Once you have your connection string, you can manage your entire Unique database from the command line.
 This makes it possible to quickly set up deployment pipelines using GitHub Actions, GitLab CI/CD, or Vercel Preview Environments.
 These operations and pipelines can also be treated as code and live alongside your applications as they evolve and mature.

   ```bash
   neon branches create --name dev/alex
   ```

-- **Neon API**
+- **Unique API**

-  The [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api) is a REST API that enables you to manage your Neon projects programmatically.
+  The [Unique API](https://api-docs.neon.tech/reference/getting-started-with-neon-api) is a REST API that enables you to manage your Unique projects programmatically.
 It provides resource-oriented URLs, accepts request bodies, returns JSON responses, and uses standard HTTP response codes.
 This API allows for a wide range of operations, enabling automation management of various aspects of Neon, including projects, branches, computes, databases, and roles.
-Like the Neon CLI, you can use the Neon API for seamless integration of Neon's capabilities into automated workflows, CI/CD pipelines, and developer tools.
-Give it a try using our [interactive Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+Like the Unique CLI, you can use the Unique API for seamless integration of Neon's capabilities into automated workflows, CI/CD pipelines, and developer tools.
+Give it a try using our [interactive Unique API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

   ```bash
   curl --request POST \